jefgodesky/ruinsandrevolutions-api/roles/README.md

 scales that she has authored, even if she does not have `scale:author:read`.
 This is  only meaningful for users who do not have `scale:read`.

+### `scale:author:updated`

+With this, a user has permission to make changes to any scale that she is an author of.
+Note that a user who has `scale:update` can also make changes to scales that she has authored, even if she does not have `scale:author:update`.
+This is  only meaningful for users who do not have `scale:update`.

 ## Users